 Registered Staff Hours

-On top of receiving a strong overall rating, this nursing home also performed well in our inspections category, which is based on its inspection reports.
-We gave it an A for that area.
-Our inspection ratings weigh a host of factors included in a facility's inspection reports.
-One of the most important criteria we look at is the quantity and severity of deficiencies.
-Places with better grades in this area typically have very few of these severe deficiencies.
-While this place had some deficiencies on its government inspection report, none were serious based on CMS' deficiency scale.
-A few minor dings aren't necessarily the end of the world.
+On top of receiving a great overall rating, this facility also received an A+ inspection rating.
+This score is based on the facility's recent government inspections.
+An A+ in this area is one of the best complements we can offer a nursing home.
+Our inspection ratings account for several factors included in a nursing home's inspection report.
+One key criteria we rely on is the number and severity of deficiencies.
+Facilities with better scores in this area typically have few of these severe deficiencies.
+While this nursing home had some deficiencies on its report, none of them were severe based on CMS' scale.
+A couple relatively minor dings are not necessarily the end of the world.

 Short-term Care Quality

-To complement its impressive assessments in other areas, we gave this facility a score of A for its short-term care grade.
-In computing our short-term care grades, we scrutinize a facility's levels of highly skilled nursing services, which includes registered nurses, physical therapists occupational therapists and other highly skilled individuals.
-This score is typically a fair measure of the facility's rehabilitation.
-Fortunately, it appear that this facility employs registered nurses.
-Not every nursing home employs these skilled professionals.
-On the other hand, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
-Lastly, we assessed the number of residents who were able to return to the community from this facility.
-We found that 6.4 percent of this facility's residents returned home.
+This nursing home also was given a dominant short-term care grade.
+Indeed, this ended up being its third most impressive category grade.
+In that area, we awarded this facility a score of A-.
+In the area of short-term care, we seek to evaluate indicators of a facility's rehabilitation services.
+We analyze a nursing home's skilled nursing services, such as the ones performed by registered nurses and physical therapists.
+Fortunately, it appear that this nursing home has registered nurses on staff.
+Not all nursing homes employs these skilled professionals.
+However, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
+Lastly, we considered the percentage of residents who were able to return to the community from this nursing home.
+We found that 5.9 percent of this facility's patients returned home.

 Long-term Care Quality